Knobi89/vscode-java-decompiler/README.md

 ## Requirements

-[Language Support for Java&trade; by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java), version 0.12.0 or greater.
-This extension does not work with older versions.
+Language Support for Java™ Red Hat, version 0.12.0 or greater.
+This extension is incompatible with older versions.

 ## Extension Settings